wp-plugins/popup-by-supsystic/readme.txt

 = A Popup Template Customization =

-A default theme can be customized to meet all the requirements such as ‚ÄúGoogle Fonts colors‚Äù.
+A default theme can be customized to meet all the requirements such as ìGoogle Fonts colorsî.
 To create unlimited themes for the plugin, just update the Unlimited Themes Extension.

 = Auto Open Popups =